lunar-consultancy/jira-wallboard/README.md

 ### Configuration

 * Review jira-wallboard/frontend/config.json and set at least USERNAME and PASSWORD of your (dedicated wallboard) Jira account.
-* Review jira-wallboard/frontend/config-production.json and et the Jira URL and your board name.
+* Review jira-wallboard/frontend/config-production.json and set the Jira URL and your board name.

 ### Build